ava/use-http/README.md

   // The time in milliseconds that cache data remains fresh.
   cacheLife: 0,

-  // Sets whether to persist the cache after page refresh.
-Only available in Browser.
+  // Allows caching to persist after page refresh.
+Only supported in the Browser currently.
   persist: false,

   // used to be `baseUrl`.
 You can set your URL this way instead of as the 1st argument